CalcChief

 How to Use This Calculator

-1. 1 List each debt with its current balance, interest rate, and minimum payment.
+1. 1 List each debt with its current balance, interest rate (APR), and minimum monthly payment.

 2. 2 Enter any extra amount you can pay beyond the minimums each month.

-3. 3 Choose Avalanche (highest rate first — minimizes total interest) or Snowball (lowest balance first — builds momentum).
+3. 3 Choose Avalanche (highest-rate debt first — lowest total interest) or Snowball (smallest balance first — fastest psychological wins).

 4. 4 The calculator simulates month-by-month payoff and shows your debt-free date and total interest paid.